MohamedArafa97/Salary-Estimator/README.md

-Salary Estimator
+# Salary Estimator

-Overview
+## Overview

 This project focuses on building a salary estimator system for tech jobs based on the current market salary trends.
-Market salaries were scrapped from glassdoor focusing on data related job positions. data cleaning, EDA were done before model building.
-Feature Selection, Data Preprocessing were done before implemtned ML modles , Multiple model were implemented to choose the best performer
+Market salaries were scraped from Glassdoor, focusing on data-related job positions.
+Data cleaning, EDA were done before model building.
+Feature Selection, Data Preprocessing were done before implementing ML models.
+Multiple models were implemented to choose the best performer.

-Linear Regression:**
+1. **Linear Regression:**
    - Linear regression models are built using both statsmodel and sklearn.

-6. **Lasso Regression:**
+2. **Lasso Regression:**
    - Baseline Lasso regression is performed, followed by hyperparameter tuning using GridSearchCV.

-7. **Random Forest Regression:**
+3. **Random Forest Regression:**
    - A Random Forest regression model is built and evaluated.
 Hyperparameter tuning is performed using RandomizedSearchCV.

-8. **Ensemble Testing:**
+4. **Ensemble Testing:**
    - The model's predictions are tested using various ensembles, including Linear Regression, Lasso Regression, and Random Forest Regression.

-Data Files
+## Data Files

-•	glassdoor_jobs.csv: Information scrapped from glassdoww containing salaries for different job posting as well as information about the companies , domain , location …etc.
+- `glassdoor_jobs.csv`: Information scraped from Glassdoor containing salaries for different job postings as well as information about the companies, domain, location, etc.
-•	processed_df.csv: processed glassdoor_jobs.csv after data cleaning process
+- `processed_df.csv`: Processed `glassdoor_jobs.csv` after the data cleaning process.
-•	EDA_glassdoor_jobs.csv: glassdoor_jobs after further processing for EDA.
+- `EDA_glassdoor_jobs.csv`: Glassdoor_jobs after further processing for EDA.

-Code Files
+## Code Files

-glassdoor_scraper: web scraping job data from Glassdoor using Selenium.
-The scraper gathers information such as job title, salary estimate, job description, company details, and more.
+1. **`glassdoor_scraper`:** Web scraping job data from Glassdoor using Selenium.

-•	01_data_collection: Implementation of glassdoor scrapper , scrapped 1000 job postings.
+   - `01_data_collection:` Implementation of Glassdoor scraper, scraped 1000 job postings.
-•	02_data_cleaning: cleaning the Glassdoor Jobs dataset for further analysis and modeling.
-The dataset is loaded, and various data cleaning and preprocessing steps are performed to enhance the quality and usability of the data.
+   - `02_data_cleaning:` Cleaning the Glassdoor Jobs dataset for further analysis and modeling.
-•	03_EDA: exploring and visualizing key aspects of the Glassdoor Jobs dataset.
-The dataset includes information about company ratings, average salaries, company sizes, and other relevant features.
+   - `03_EDA:` Exploring and visualizing key aspects of the Glassdoor Jobs dataset.
-•	04_model_building: Building a salary estimation model using the Glassdoor Jobs dataset.Various machine learning models are trained and evaluated for predicting average salaries.
-The models include Linear Regression, Lasso Regression, and Random Forest Regression.
+   - `04_model_building:` Building a salary estimation model using the Glassdoor Jobs dataset.

-Figures
+## Figures

-•	Various images generated during EDA for better visualization and understanding.
+Various images generated during EDA for better visualization and understanding.

-Selenium Web Scrapper
+## Selenium Web Scraper

-## Overview
+### Overview

 This project involves web scraping job data from Glassdoor using Selenium.
 The scraper gathers information such as job title, salary estimate, job description, company details, and more.

-### Author
+#### Author

-	Although multiple tweaKS WERE made on the original code however, original author must be credited
+Although multiple tweaks were made on the original code, the original author must be credited.
 - Original Author: Kenarapfaik
 - GitHub: [scraping-glassdoor-selenium](https://github.com/arapfaik/scraping-glassdoor-selenium)

-•	Scrapper 1000 job posting on glassdooe
+- Scraped 1000 job postings on Glassdoor.
-•	The script uses Selenium to automate browser interactions.
+- The script uses Selenium to automate browser interactions.
-•	It navigates through job listings, clicks on each job to gather details, and stores the information in a Pandas DataFrame.
+- It navigates through job listings, clicks on each job to gather details, and stores the information in a Pandas DataFrame.
-•	Information gathers are 'Job Title', 'Salary Estimate', 'Job Description', 'Rating',
-•	       'Company Name', 'Location', 'size', 'type', 'founded', 'industry',
+- Information gathered includes 'Job Title', 'Salary Estimate', 'Job Description', 'Rating', 'Company Name', 'Location', 'size', 'type', 'founded', 'industry', 'sector', 'company_revenue', company’s other perks, and work environment.

-•	       'sector', 'company_revenue', company’s other perks and work environment Data Cleaning and processing
+## Data Cleaning and Processing

-## Overview
+### Overview

-focuses on cleaning the Glassdoor Jobs dataset for further analysis and modeling.
+Focuses on cleaning the Glassdoor Jobs dataset for further analysis and modeling.
 The dataset is loaded, and various data cleaning and preprocessing steps are performed to enhance the quality and usability of the data.

-Data Cleaning Steps
+### Data Cleaning Steps

 1. **Salary Estimate Parsing:**
    - The 'Salary Estimate' column is parsed to extract meaningful salary information.